chanlito/vuetify-tsx/README.md

 # Vuetify TSX

 Vuetify TSX is just a wrapper lib around vuetify components.

-This lib use `vue-tsx-support` under the hood to support TSX (JSX for TypeScript).
+This lib uses `vue-tsx-support` under the hood to support TSX (JSX for TypeScript).

 ## Setup